LibraryCarpentry/lc-sql/_episodes/04-joins-aliases.md

 {: .challenge}

 > ## Challenge 5
-> Multiple table joins.
-Select title, first_author, author_count, citation_count, month, year, journal_title and publisher
+> Write a query that returns title, first_author, author_count, citation_count, month, year, journal_title and publisher for articles in the database.
 >
 > > ## Solution 5
 > > ~~~